-The act modifies the objectives of the state alternative regulation policy.
-Retaining the requirement that the PUCO consider the state policy in carrying out the Alt Reg law, the act also requires the PUCO to consider the policy in reducing or eliminating the regulation of telephone companies under the law as to any public telecommunications service.
+The bill modifies the objectives of the state alternative regulation policy.
+Retaining the existing requirement that the PUCO consider the state policy in carrying out the Alt Reg law, the bill also requires the PUCO to consider the policy in reducing or eliminating the regulation of telephone companies under the law as to any public telecommunications service.

-The policy objectives are as follows: to (1) ensure the availability of basic local exchange service to Ohioans, (2) maintain just and reasonable rates, rentals, tolls, and charges for public telecommunications service, (3) encourage innovation of the telecommunications industry, (4) promote diversity and options in the supply of public telecommunications services and equipment, and (5) recognize the continuing emergence of a competitive telecommunications environment
+The current policy objectives are as follows: to (1) ensure the availability of basic local exchange service to Ohioans, (2) maintain just and reasonable rates, rentals, tolls, and charges for public telecommunications service, (3) encourage innovation of the telecommunications industry, (4) promote diversity and options in the supply of public telecommunications services and equipment, and (5) recognize the continuing emergence of a competitive telecommunications environment through flexible regulatory treatment of public telecommunications services where appropriate.